A-Z of sexual orientation

 Sexual orientation is a term used to describe what gender or genders someone is attracted to.

-A term used to describe people who are exclusively attracted to members of the opposite gender.
-It can be used interchangeably with heterosexual.
+A term used to describe people who are attracted to members of the opposite gender.
+It is often used interchangeably with heterosexual.